 Keep emergency numbers handy.

 Fortunately, smart phones enable us to find emergency help more easily than we used to.
-But if you suspect your dog has ingested something toxic or overindulged in unhealthy food, contact your vet immediately, or try the 24-hour Animal Poison Control Center at (888) 426-4435.
+If you suspect your dog has ingested something toxic or overindulged in unhealthy food, don't hesitate.
+Contact your vet immediately, or try the 24-hour Animal Poison Control Center at (888) 426-4435.

 All of these tips point to an obvious conclusion; that your dog doesn’t love the 4th of July nearly as much as you do.
 But with some basic preparations and forethought, you can relax and enjoy YOUR 4th, knowing your dog is safe, secure, and as happy as possible.